WiseExMachina/Uber-Data-Collector/README.md

 Root Mean Squared Error (RMSE): Penalizes larger errors more heavily.

 R-squared (R
 2
  ): Indicates how well the model explains the variability of the target variable.

 Visualization: Plot the model's predictions against the actual values to visually assess performance.

 Implementation and Driver Use
 Once the model is trained and evaluated:

 Real-time Observation:

-At 10:00 AM, you would observe the request rate in your Uber app during the following 15 minutes (until 10:15 AM).
+At 12:00 PM, I would observe the request rate in my Uber app during the following 10 minutes (until 12:10 PM).

+At 1:00 PM, I would observe the request rate during the following 10 minutes (until 1:10 PM).

-At 11:00 AM, you would observe the request rate in your Uber app during the following 15 minutes (until 11:15 AM).
+At 2:00 PM, I would observe the request rate during the following 10 minutes (until 2:10 PM).

-Data Input: You would input these observed rates and other variables (day of the week, if it's a holiday) into your model.
+Data Input: I would input these observed rates and other variables (day of the week, if it's a holiday) into my model via the custom spreadsheet.

-Prediction: The model would give you an estimate of the number of requests expected between 12:00 PM and 1:00 PM, and between 2:00 PM and 3:00 PM.
+Prediction: The model would give me an estimate of the number of requests expected for the upcoming hours.

-Decision Making: Based on these predictions, you could decide whether it's worth preparing and going out to drive, or if it's better to dedicate that time to something else.
+Decision Making: Based on these predictions, I could decide whether it's worth preparing and going out to drive, or if it's better to dedicate that time to something else.

 Potential Challenges
-Data Collection: The biggest difficulty will be obtaining consistent and detailed ride request data, as Uber doesn't provide it directly to drivers in a granular format.
-This will require meticulous manual logging.
+Data Collection: While the custom tool automates logging, consistent manual observation in real-time is still required.

 Unexpected Variability: Unplanned events (accidents, surprise concerts) can affect demand unpredictably.

-Sampling Bias: Your own driving patterns and location might bias the data you collect.
+Sampling Bias: My own driving patterns and location might bias the data I collect.

-This project is ambitious and would allow you to apply advanced data science concepts to a personal and real-world problem.
+This project is ambitious and allows me to apply advanced data science concepts to a personal and real-world problem.
 It's an excellent idea for a year-long project!

 Author
-Wise Ex Machina
+Wise Ex Machina, Bernardo Lozano Wise
-bernardolozanowise

 Share
+[Link to your LinkedIn Profile]
+[Link to your Portfolio Website, if you have one]